-- Make sure your pet is current on his annual vaccinations.
+- Make sure your pet is current on their annual vaccinations.

-- Your veterinarian may suggest a blood test to screen for disease not apparent from a physical exam.
+- Your veterinarian may suggest a blood test to screen for disease that may not be apparent from a physical exam.

 - You may need to administer antibiotics several days prior to major surgery to increase your pet’s ability to fight off infection.

 - Speak with your veterinarian to find out what are the restrictions for food and water.

 - Chances are your pet will be weak or groggy after surgery.
 Do not let them get too excited.

 - Restrain your animal with a leash or put them in a carrier when leaving the hospital.
 This will protect them from additional injury.